max-hill/math-307/index.md

  2025-10-22  | [lecture-25](lectures/lecture-notes-by-day/lecture-25.pdf)      | The matrix we use to represent a linear transformation depends a choice of bases.
 How does it change when whe choose different bases?
  2025-10-24  | [lecture-26](lectures/lecture-notes-by-day/lecture-26.pdf)      | What do linear transformations of 2-dimensional space look like?
  2025-10-27  | [lecture-27](lectures/lecture-notes-by-day/lecture-27.pdf)      | What do linear transformations of 2-dimensional space look like?
+ 2025-10-29  | [lecture-28](lectures/lecture-notes-by-day/lecture-28.pdf)      | What are eigenvalues and eigenvectors and how do we find them?